isokolovic/MediaHandler/README.md

 Simple python script that
-- Copies photos, videos and gifs to another location
+- Copies photos, videos and gifs to another location with exact folder tree
 - Compresses photos and videos